Siyy/3DTools/3DTools/3DTools/README.txt

-This README gives a brief overview of the major classes used to enable interactive 2D on 3D, a high level overview of how it works, as well as a list of known issues and changes that can be made to get around them.
+ÔªøThis README gives a brief overview of the major classes used to enable interactive 2D on 3D, a high level overview of how it works, as well as a list of known issues and changes that can be made to get around them.